mkazachkova/distributed-email-server/README.md

 #### Reconciliation
 [FOR MARIYA TO FILL OUT]

+#### Cascading Merges
+[FOR MARIYA TO FILL OUT]

 #### Flow Control
 [FOR MARIYA TO FILL OUT]

 ## Discussion on Results
+* Our mail server appears to work without error.
+It is resilient to network partitions and merges, and we have exhaustively tested it on many cases and combinations of merges/partitions/reads/deletions, and believe it to work correctly.

 ## Final Thoughts